Quick Summary

 Some Shopify themes use a mini-cart that requires a page refresh, or a cart page that involves navigating away from the product.
 Every additional step between "add to cart" and "checkout" is a drop-off risk.

 Fix it: Use a slide-out cart drawer that keeps the customer on-page.
 Include a clear, prominent "Checkout" button at the top and bottom of the cart drawer, not just at the bottom.
+The full Shopify cart UX guide covers what the cart experience should include before the visitor reaches checkout.

 Mobile checkout optimisation isn't a single fix.
 It's a series of small friction reductions that compound.
 If your mobile conversion rate is significantly lower than your desktop rate, the gap almost always traces back to a combination of the issues above.
+Unexpected fees appearing at checkout are a common additional factor, particularly for mobile shoppers who made their purchase decision on a product page without a clear price-to-delivered cost breakdown.

 Our UX Audit includes a full mobile review of every key page, with specific recommendations for your store.